Staff

 Press photo: Please click on the thumbnail above which links to a high resolution jpg.

 ... studied sociology, political science and social psychology, first in Heidelberg and then at the University of Mannheim.
 In his master thesis, he investigated the different expectations of blues and jazz audiences when attending concerts.
 Already during his studies, he initially worked as a tour guide for American blues bands and later founded his own artist agency for blues and jazz musicians, while also organizing club concerts and festivals featuring blues, jazz and gospel music.
 Since 1998, he has been responsible for events as well as the information and service area of the Jazzinstitut Darmstadt.
 His diverse activities also include providing expert advice to committees and juries.
-In addition to a large number of other projects, Arndt Weidler supervised the creation of the "Jazzstudie 2016 - Living and working conditions of jazz musicians in Germany".
+In addition to a large number of other projects, Arndt Weidler supervised the creation of the „Jazzstudie 2016 – Lebens- und Arbeitsbedingungen von Jazzmusiker:innen in Deutschland“ and he was a member of the advisory board of a follow-up-study in 2022 Nachfolgestudie 2022.

 Press photo: Please click on the thumbnail above which links to a high resolution jpg.